kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 > -   Plugins that are compatible with `tuning` plugin: `flannel`,
 >     `ptp`, `bridge`.
 >
-> -   Plugins that don’t need special MAC address treatment: `sriov` (in
+> -   Plugins that don't need special MAC address treatment: `sriov` (in
 >     `vfio` mode).
 >
 ### Ports